Forex Strategy: Trading US Dollar and Japanese Yen Weakness

 To receive the Speculative Sentiment Index and other reports from this author via e-mail, sign up to David’s e-mail distribution list via this link.

 Volatility Percentile – The higher the number, the more likely we are to see strong movements in price.
 This number tells us where current implied volatility levels stand in relation to the past 90 days of trading.
 We have found that implied volatilities tend to remain very high or very low for extended periods of time.
 As such, it is helpful to know where the current implied volatility level stands in relation to its medium-term range.

 Trend – This indicator measures trend intensity by telling us where price stands in relation to its 90 trading-day range.
-A very low number tells us that price is currently at or near monthly lows, while a higher number tells us that we are near the highs.
-A value at or near 50 percent tells us that we are at the middle of the currency pair’s monthly range.
+A very low number tells us that price is currently at or near 90-day lows, while a higher number tells us that we are near the highs.
+A value at or near 50 percent tells us that we are at the middle of the currency pair’s 90-day range.